Step 4: Create the Temporary Tuning Rules

 - It is important to block non-standard port usage, even for web-browsing traffic, because it is usually an evasion technique.

-- While the majority of the application allow rules apply to known users or specific user groups, this rule explicitly matches traffic fromunknownusers.
+- While the majority of the application whitelist rules apply to known users or specific user groups, this rule explicitly matches traffic fromunknownusers.

 - This rule must go above the application block rules or traffic will never hit it.